KhaledQasim/Team29Frontend/README.md

 ### Fully Working Calender App

-This Calendar app can be used to co-ordinate all the admin users into making sure they complete their required tasks, like ordering new stock for a specific product or hosting a team meeting
+This Calendar app can be used to coordinate all the admin users into making sure they complete their required tasks, like ordering new stock for a specific product or hosting a team meeting

 ![alt text](https://github.com/KhaledQasim/Team29Backend/blob/main/ReadMeImages/Calender.png?raw=true)